CryptosOdysseus/AALE-Contributions/20190827-SALI-LMSS-vs-AALE-usability.md

 Since the LMSS cannot anticipate all needs, there is a well-defined way to [extend the standard while staying within the design and API functionality](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#24-extensible-1). _This would be useful to add and plug-in many new ontologies born from AAS/AALE needs._

 ##### Interoperability aspect-
-As part of [LMSS Components](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#3-legal-matter-specification-lmss-components-1), the [Extensions](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#35-extensions-to-the-lmss-codes-1) to the LMSS code are ntended to be adaptable to the needs of customers. _The processus is straightforward and could be used to test-experiment new structures and codes in the context of new ontologies born from AAS/AALE needs._ All there is to do is to define these.
+As part of [LMSS Components](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#3-legal-matter-specification-lmss-components-1), the [Extensions](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#35-extensions-to-the-lmss-codes-1) to the LMSS code are intended to be adaptable to the needs of customers. _The processus is straightforward and could be used to test-experiment new structures and codes in the context of new ontologies born from AAS/AALE needs._ All there is to do is to define these.

 ##### Interoperability aspect-
-The [structure](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#4-structure-of-lmss-document-1) of SALI LMSS documents provide a template for what would be required as parameters and output to warrant AALE interoperability with SALI LMSS, including but not limited to managing new AAS ontologies in a human-AAS interaction and attribution context.
+The [structure](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#4-structure-of-lmss-document-1) of SALI LMSS documents provide a template for what would be required as parameters and output to warrant AALE _interoperability_ with SALI LMSS, including but not limited to managing new AAS ontologies in a human-AAS interaction and attribution context.

 In order to do that, specific care should be placed on formatting AAS/AALE ontologies with respect to [Matter](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#46-matter-1), [Narrative](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#47-narrative-1), [Description](https://github.com/CryptosOdysseus/AALE-Contributions/blob/master/20190827-SALI-LMSS-vs-AALE-usability.md#48-description-1).
 The issue of language may or not be optional.